 The easiest way to ensure security compliance is to shift-left and resolve security issues in the development stage.
 Too often, security is applied at the production stage which means it’s not part of the environment’s end-to-end process.
 Securing applications and networks at the development level will give you more confidence that your applications will interoperate properly at the production level.

 After shifting left, make sure that you continuously deploy and monitor your clusters, nodes, and pods in a secure manner.
-Ideally, you would have a tool that provides a real-time summary of your cluster’s configuration and security status by looking at workload security and governance checks, cluster worker node checks, cluster Ingress controllers, and much more, but the most important feature of this tool is that it fails pipelines on resources that fail to pass policy checks.
+Ideally, you would have a tool that provides a real-time summary of your cluster’s configuration and security status by monitoring at workload security and governance checks, cluster worker node checks, cluster Ingress controllers, and more.
+The most important feature of this tool is that it fails pipelines on resources that fail to pass policy checks.

 The bottom line